(Podcast Version – Follow/Subscribe)

 (38) For we have not an innumerable multitude of books among us, disagreeing from and contradicting one another [as the Greeks have], but only twenty-two books, which contain the records of all the past times; which are justly believed to be divine; (39) and of them five belong to Moses, which contain his laws and the traditions of the origin of mankind till his death.
 This interval of time was little short of three thousand years; (40) but as to the time from the death of Moses till the reign of Artaxerxes, king of Persia, who reigned after Xerxes, the prophets, who were after Moses, wrote down what was done in their times in thirteen books.
 The remaining four books contain hymns to God, and precepts for the conduct of human life.
 (41) It is true, our history hath been written since Artaxerxes very particularly, but hath not been esteemed of the like authority with the former by our forefathers, because there hath not been an exact succession of prophets since that time; (42) and how firmly we have given credit to those books of our own nation, is evident by what we do; for during so many ages as have already passed, no one has been so bold as either to add anything to them, to take anything from them, or to make any change in them;1For anyone wondering, this just isn’t true.
 Most ancient Hebrew books underwent editing; sometimes major editing.
 Any good study bible should point out some of the significant textual variants. but it becomes natural to all Jews, immediately and from their very birth, to esteem those books to contain divine doctrines, and to persist in them, and, if occasion be, willingly to die for them. – Against Apion 1.38-42 (Whiston Translation) [brackets original]

-So, Josephus said the Jews held 22 books in highest esteem, believing them to be divine.
-While he says what some of them are, most of them are left unspecified, and so it is really hard to know for sure which books he had in mind.
+So, Josephus said the Jews held 22 books in the highest esteem, believing them to be divine.
+While he says what some of them are, most of them are left unspecified, so it’s really hard to know for sure which books he had in mind.
 Furthermore, we have conclusive evidence that there actually wasn’t an official fixed collection among the Jews at this time since Jews continued to debate whether certain books should be in the biblical canon for centuries after this.
 The debated books included Sirach, Esther, and even Ezekiel.
 And eventually, the mainstream Jewish community settled on 24 books, not 22!
 And of course, when Josephus wrote, some Jews (like the Sadducees) accepted even fewer books than 22, and others, like the Qumran Essenes, accepted many more.
 And plenty of Jews didn’t think prophecy had ceased.
 Among these were John the Baptist, Jesus, Paul, and many others.

-For anyone wondering, this just isn’t true.
+- 1For anyone wondering, this just isn’t true.
 Most ancient Hebrew books underwent editing; sometimes major editing.
 Any good study bible should point out some of the significant textual variants.